KiLJ4EdeN/COVID_WEB/README.md

 ## Do this steps in order.
 This includes loading the data, extracting feature maps and running the service.
+Remember to include the dataset in the directory

 ```bash
 git clone https://github.com/KiLJ4EdeN/COVID_WEB